Pacific Corporate Group: History

 PCG was founded in 1979 by Christopher Bower to focus on building an institution that could produce customizable private equity products to better serve institutional investors.
 Since then, PCG has served as advisor to some of the largest institutional investors in the world.

-PCG has been registered with the SEC since 1984 as an investment advisor.
+PCG registered with the SEC in 1984 as an investment advisor.

 PCG's investment performance has been independently verified by Deloitte & Touche since 1989.

 PCG introduced the "No-Fault Divorce Clause" provision.
 These provisions started coming in during the late 1990s, and have now become an industry standard, with almost all funds now having a no-fault divorce clause included.

 In 2007, PCG reorganized into three specialized operating affiliates: